Beaufort County License Hearing Guide

 How to Prepare

-- Understand What You Can Challenge: You can challenge various aspects of the DUI arrest, including:
+- Understand What You Can Challenge: You can challenge various aspects of the arrest, including whether the officer had reasonable suspicion to stop you, whether the breathalyzer was properly calibrated, or whether you were properly informed of your rights.

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license that allows you to drive for essential purposes.
+- Restricted/Hardship License Granted: You may be eligible for a restricted license, allowing you to drive under specific circumstances.

 Hardship/Restricted License in South Carolina